sseering/book/en/installation.md

 ## Installing from [crates.io](https://crates.io)

-Once we have the depencies Nu needs, we can install it using the `cargo` command that comes with the Rust compiler.
+Once we have the dependencies Nu needs, we can install it using the `cargo` command that comes with the Rust compiler.

 ```
 > cargo install nu